 as a result.
 Maybe he's insecure about his own lack of manliness, and seeing the traits he doesn't like in himself embodied in women brings out his inner resentment.
 Whatever the reason, he hates women while simultaneously acting in ways that are stereotypically associated with them.

-girls who happen to be misandrous
+girls who happen to have contempt for males

-, perhaps partly because women diverging from gender norms is relatively more embraced) and represent an intersection
+, perhaps partly because women diverging from gender norms is relatively more embraced), and represent an intersection

 of Politically Incorrect Villain